2026 United States House of Representatives elections in New Jersey

 From Wikipedia, the free encyclopedia

 The 2026 United States House of Representatives elections in New Jersey will be held on November 3, 2026, to elect the 12 U.S. representatives from the State of New Jersey, one from all 12 of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary elections will take place on June 2, 2026.[1]
+The primary elections took place on June 2, 2026.[1]

 Quick facts All 12 New Jersey seats to the United States House of Representatives, Party ...